victornonso/covid_prediction_flask_app/README.md

 ## 📬 Contact

-Made with ❤️ by eHealth Africa Team.
+Made with ❤️ by victornonso.
 For questions or suggestions, please reach out at (mailto:victornonso44@gmail.com).